-Prior to the senior year, the student applies for admission to Directed Teaching.
+The student applies for admission to Directed Teaching at least one semester in advance, according to posted deadlines.
 At this time the student will submit evidence of the following:

-1. Academic competency as

-- evidenced by a grade point average of 2.5 or better; - Attainment of a grade of "C" or better in professional education courses, major, minor, or planned program: - 3.
-Evidence of growth in professional teaching competence; - 4.
-Written recommendation from major adviser and departmental approval.
+- 1. Academic competency as evidenced by a grade point average of 2.5 or better; - Attainment of a grade of "C" or better in professional education courses, major, minor, or planned program; - 3.
+Evidence of growth in professional teaching competence; - Written recommendation from major advisor and departmental approval.

-Applications for admission to Directed Teaching are reviewed and approved by the Teacher Education Committee.
+Applications for admission in Directed Teaching are reviewed and approved by the Teacher Education Committee.